So you’re looking for the perfect place to propose…. Let me be the first to say, congratulations!

-If you are looking for help planning and/or capturing your big moment in photos, send me a message here.
-I’m happy to help you achieve your vision.
+If you are looking for help planning your big moment in photos, shoot me a message via my contact page.
+I’m happy to offer tips and personalized recommendations for a Denver proposal.

 First, do not propose at a sports arena if your significant other is not into sports.
 Let me explain this again, if you’re significant other is not a die-hard sports fan, do not propose at a sports arena.
 This may seem like your dream proposal, but it may not be theirs.
 If you have a true sports fan on your hands, Sports Authority Field at Mile High or Coors Field are excellent options.
 You can schedule a personal tour of the stadium, go on a group tour of the stadium, or, attend a game and pay for a banner to appear on the big screen.
 To book a tour of Sports Authority Field, and get engaged on the field track, in the locker room, or concourse overlooking the city (3 out of several options) call (720) 258-3000.

 Outdoorsy people are bound to love an adventurous proposal.
 However, it is important to consider if this outdoorsy person will mind being proposed to in athletic clothing.
 Many people want to look their best during this monumental occasion.
 A couple of options for an adventurous proposal include kayaking at Chatfield Reservoir (keep that ring secure, just in case you tip over), Telluride’s Gondola, your favorite hike, Georgetown Loop Railroad or Red Rocks.
 Another cool idea would be at one of Colorado’s hot springs (Read about my experience at Pagosa Springs and Strawberry Park Hot Springs), but again, you need a solid plan for where to safely store the ring.